Expanded Sensory Programming at Kalix in Rolla Made Possible by NDAD

 Published: Tuesday, April 28, 2026

-NDAD has awarded $7,300 through its Adaptive Recreation Grant to Kalix’s Day Habilitation program in Rolla, N.D.
-The program provides a wide range of skill-building, sensory, and recreational activities for eligible participants.
-With this grant, the Rolla location will replicate the sensory room and quiet-space model currently in place at Kalix’s Minot program, expanding access to adaptive recreation in the Rolla community.
-This grant is one of 12 provided through NDAD’s Adaptive Recreation Grant cycle awarding $60,390 to organizations across North Dakota.
+Kalix’s Day Habilitation program provides a wide range of skill-building, sensory, and recreational activities designed to support independence, engagement, and well-being for eligible participants.
+With support from NDAD, the Rolla location will replicate the successful sensory room and quiet-space model currently in place at Kalix’s Minot program—bringing proven, accessible recreation solutions to more individuals in north-central North Dakota.

 “Many individuals with low vision and autism face significant barriers to participating in traditional recreational activities due to sensory processing challenges, visual impairments, and limited access to appropriate adaptive tools,” said Natasha Desjarlais of Kalix.